 Confirm company name

 Enter the Account name information.

-Tencent have a lot of restrictions on that name you can use.
+Tencent has a lot of restrictions on that name you can use.
 The Official Account’s name must also be unique.

 Depending on what you choose in Step 9, you will either need to send a specific amount to Tencent to verify your bank account (option 1), or you can continue with the Official Account verification steps.

 A verified account looks more professional.
 Some of the advanced features are only available after the account has been verified (such as WeChat Payment, WeChat geo-location).